chenxingqiang/jax-ml/doc/roadmap.rst

 Purpose of this document
 ------------------------
-This document list general directions that core contributors are interested to see developed in scikit-learn.
+This document list general directions that core contributors are interested to see developed in jax-learn.
 The fact that an item is listed here is in no way a promise that it will happen, as resources are limited.
 Rather, it is an indication that help is welcomed on this topic.

-Statement of purpose: Scikit-learn in 2018
+Statement of purpose: Jax-learn in 2018
 ------------------------------------------
-Eleven years after the inception of Scikit-learn, much has changed in the world of machine learning.
+Eleven years after the inception of Jax-learn, much has changed in the world of machine learning.
 Key changes include:

 * Computational tools: The exploitation of GPUs, distributed programming